-It is well understood that people are poor at articulating their thoughts and feelings.
+It is well understood that people are poor at articulating their thoughts and feelings, which is why we must think creatively when designing research programs.
 When we answer questions, we are often providing socially acceptable post-hoc rationalizations of unconscious thoughts and feelings, according to psychologists like Daniel Kahneman, and sociologists like Charles Tilly.

 These rationalizations provide misleading information, so we avoid them like the plague.
 To get a better understanding of how people really think and feel, we turn to techniques that help us get past conscious thought.
 One of those techniques is metaphor elicitation.

 In a recent study, we used metaphor elicitation to understand how people from our Innovation Forum Insight Community felt about artificial intelligence (AI).
 We presented people with the images below and asked them “which image best represents how you feel about artificial intelligence?”

 Our research revealed that people are deeply divided on the topic of AI.
 To better understand these divisions, we segmented people using cluster analysis.
 This exposed three distinct schools of thought on AI: Optimists, Pragmatists and the Fearful.
 Each segment tended to pick images that shed light on their point of view.

 Optimists, when asked what describes AI, picked words like “problem solver,” “valuable” and “exciting.”
 They believe “AI will allow the human race to advance in ways we’ve never seen.”
 And they agree, more moderately, that “only good things can happen as AI technology gets smarter.”
 They expect “AI provides more benefits than risks” and that “AI will create many new jobs.”